 Later in the war, the composition of regiment's battalions was:

-1st Battalion, The Burma Regiment fought at Kohima as Corps Troops to XXXIII Corps and in the re-conquest of Burma with first 33 Indian Infantry Brigade (7 Indian Infantry Division) and then 9 Indian Infantry Brigade (5 Indian Infantry Division).
-At the end of the war the battalion went first to Singapore and then went on to serve at Palembang, Sumatra, landing on 25 October 1945 and leaving a year later.
+The 1st Battalion, The Burma Regiment, fought at Kohima as Corps Troops to XXXIII Corps and in the re-conquest of Burma with first the 33rd Indian Infantry Brigade, 7th Indian Infantry Division and then the 9th Indian Infantry Brigade, 5th Indian Infantry Division.
+At the end of the war, the 1st Battalion went to Singapore and then went on to serve at Palembang, Sumatra, landing on 25th October 1945 and leaving a year later.

 After the end of the war, the fate of the battalions of the Burma Regiment became thus:

-In 1948, the regiment transferred to the new Burma Army on independence.
+In 1948, the Burma Regiment transferred to the new Burma Army on independence.